OpenWebAdvocacy/website/src/posts/break-googles-search-monopoly-without-breaking-the-web.md

 author: "OWA"
 ---

+{% image
+  "/images/blog/www-shatering.jpeg",
+  "Picture of the WWW logo shattering."
+%}

+<p><strong style="color: var(--main-color)">Web platform (noun): The technology and tools that let websites and web apps work in your browser.</strong><p>

+**Key Takeaways (TL;DR)**
+* DOJ wants to force Google to sell Chrome and ban search engine revenue share deals with other browser vendors, **resulting in a 70% drop in funding for the web platform**.

+* Progress in new web features could stagnate, and the performance, stability of the existing web could deteriorate, risking its viability.

+* We estimate ending the **Apple-Google deal alone could cut Google’s U.S. search share by 23–32%.**

+* **Mozilla could go bankrupt, killing Gecko**, one of just 3 major browser engines.

+* Most Chromium-based browsers rely on Google’s funding to function.

+* The open web supports **trillions in economic value** and it’s mostly free to use.

+* The impact will likely fall hardest on small U.S. e-commerce businesses that depend on the open web to compete.

+* DOJ can reduce Google’s market share below 50% without destroying browser funding.

+* New Chrome owner is likely to **gut web platform funding** to hit **short-term profit targets**.

+* **If the web is dealt this critical blow, users will be pushed over to Apple’s and Google’s closed ecosystems.**

+## Introduction

 In late 2020, the U.S. Department of Justice (DOJ), in conjunction with state attorneys general representing 11 states, brought a landmark antitrust case against Google for unlawfully maintaining a monopoly in the general search engine market.
 In August 2024, Judge Mehta ruled in favor of the DOJ, declaring unequivocally that **“Google is a monopolist, and it has acted as one to maintain its monopoly”**.

 We believe this ruling was correct, necessary, and that the DOJ’s case is compelling.